Red Sata Cable Vs Black: Full Comparison!

 What is the difference between a red and black SATA cable?

 Red SATA cables support data transfer speeds up to 6 Gbps, whereas black SATA cables support data transfer speeds up to 3 Gbps.
-Additionally, red cables are typically thinner and more flexible than black cables, making them easier to install in tight spaces.

 How does color of the cable affect performance?